adtork/MSEE-Hairpin-Design-Considerations/README.md

 **Pros:**

- °Routing is taking care of automatically via vhub routers and default route table
+ - Routing is taking care of automatically via vhub routers and default route table

- °No NVAs or UDRs to manage
+ - No NVAs or UDRs to manage

- °No MSEE hairpin as long as HRP is set to AS-PATH on the vHubs
+ - No MSEE hairpin as long as HRP is set to AS-PATH on the vHubs

 **Cons:**

- °Would require a redesign if traditonal Hub+Spoke already deployed
+ - Would require a redesign if traditonal Hub+Spoke already deployed

- °HRP may affect other routes in the environment, for example VPN and SDWAN tunnels
+ - HRP may affect other routes in the environment, for example VPN and SDWAN tunnels

- °Less visability into vHubs since they are MSFT managed Vnets
+ - Less visability into vHubs since they are MSFT managed Vnets

 # Conclusion
 The above are design alternatives to direct traffic for intra and inter region designs using ExpressRoute.
 The old approaches of doing a "summary route" for intra region and "bow-tie" for inter-region should be discourgaged because traffic still hairpins at the MSEE which adds latency and is discouraged moving forward.